openthread/silk/README.md

 Then follow these steps to use Silk with OTNS:

+1. Configure `ClusterID` for the cluster.
+There are two ways to lay out nodes for the cluster:
-1. Configure `ClusterID` for the cluster and `OTNSVisPosition` for each node in `hwconfig.ini`.
+   1. Specify `OTNSVisPosition` for each node in `hwconfig.ini`.
 Canvas is the same size in pixel as the monitor on which OTNS runs, so usually a 50px distance is clear enough.
+   2. Specify `LayoutCenter` and `LayoutRadius` for the cluster in `hwconfig.ini` and turn on `--otns-auto-layout` flag.
+This will tell OTNS Manager to calculate each node's position dynamically based on their roles in the network.
 2. Flash each board with the images compiled with OpenThread `OTNS=1` flag turned on.
 3. Run OTNS in real mode using `otns -raw -real -ot-cli otns-silk-proxy`.
 4. Run Silk with `silk_run.py`, supplying `-s OtnsServer` argument.
 If the server is running on the same machine, use `localhost`.